daveism/560-prez/4th.md

 Now we can investigate  wind speed in several different ways.

 Bar charts seem like the simplest way to look at data.
 Maybe we can see a trend of increasing max winds trending up over time.
-These charts show max wind for each storm regardless of it's max category.
+These charts show max wind for each storm regardless of the maximum storm category.
 So they include tropical depressions, tropical storms, and hurricanes.

 To create this chart run [charts_all.R](charts_all.R) in R studio.
 ```